Your First Choice

 The Electrical Engineering and Computer Science (EECS) Department administers the Bachelor of Science in Computer Science (BSCS) degree.
 The BSCS curriculum at McNeese offers students quality computer science education combined with real-world experience through collaboration with industry in applied projects.
 Students in the computer science program are educated with up-to-date CS core subjects along with a well-rounded general education component.
 Students pursuing the BSCS degree may do so under the following three concentrations:

-See the academic course catalog for admission and degree requirements.
+See the academic catalog for admission and degree requirements.

 Bachelor of Science, Applied Computer Science